Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

 \end{theorem}

-\begin{remark} The non-trivial distribution in the previous theorem is not reversible under the dynamics, because the direction of the flow of particles respects the orientation of the edges.
+\begin{remark} The nontrivial distribution in the previous theorem is not reversible under the dynamics, because the direction of the flow of particles respects the orientation of the edges.
 Moreover, this means that large portions of the tree do not communicate with one another, which induces independence for such respective parts.
+More precisely, if two vertices $x$ and $y$ have the property that their \emph{parents} are incomparable with respect to the descendance structure on the tree (in the sense that no vertex is a descendant of the other), then the dynamics defined in~\eqref{defcoadynmon} preserve the independence between the descendants of $x$ and the descendants of $y$.
+In particular, this independence holds true for $\mu_\infty$ since it is defined by starting the dynamics from a deterministic configuration (which makes any two events independent).
 Consider, for example, a single layer of vertices.
-This layer has a natural partition, where each member contains precisely one vertex and its siblings.
-It is easy to see that the distribution described in the theorem is i.i.d.\ over the members of this partition. \end{remark}
+This layer has a natural partition, where each member contains precisely one vertex and its siblings (that is, the vertices having the same parent).
+Then the distribution of $\mu_\infty$ is i.i.d.\ over this partition. \end{remark}

-\begin{remark} One can define a similar process on the undirected graph $\mathbb Z^d$, where initially there are particles at all vertices, and where at each Poisson clock ring at some vertex $x$, all particles at neighbours of $x$ are drawn towards $x$.
-It is easy to see that starting from the unique maximal configuration, the density of particles must decrease to zero over time.
-Thus, there is no nontrivial equilibrium state.
+\begin{remark} One can define a similar process on the undirected graph $\mathbb Z^d$, where initially there are particles at all vertices, and where at each Poisson clock ring at some vertex $x$, all particles at neighbours of $x$ are drawn towards $x$ and coalesce.
+Let $\mu_t$ denote the distribution on $\{0,1\}^{\mathbb Z^d}$ after running the dynamics for time $t$.
+Exactly like before, $t\mapsto \mu_t$ is stochastically decreasing and thus tends to some limit $\mu_\infty$, which is the unique maximal stationary distribution for the dynamic.
+Note that the initial configuration and the dynamics are shift-invariant, which leads us to conclude that $\mu_\infty$ is also shift-invariant.

+Contrasting Theorem~\ref{thm:info}, we claim that in fact $\mu_\infty$ equals a Dirac mass at the empty configuration (that is, all particles have vanished).
+Assume the claim to be false, which implies that the density $\delta$ (well-defined through shift-invariance) is strictly positive.
+We claim that the time derivative of $\delta$ is in fact strictly negative, contradicting stationarity.
+Notice that if $\delta>0$, then there is also a positive density $\delta'>0$ of edges containing two particles.

+The time derivative of the average number of particles in a large cubic box $\Lambda$ equals $-2\delta'$ times the number of edges in the box (accounting for the event that two particles merge), plus a boundary term of order $|\partial \Lambda|$ (accounting for particles flying in or out of the box).
+If the box is large enough then the first term dominates, which implies strict negativity of the time derivative of $\delta$.

 Similar considerations apply to the directed version of the square lattice where all edges are oriented towards the positive direction of their corresponding coordinate axis.
 This means that Theorem~\ref{thm:info} relies on the tree structure in a nontrivial way. \end{remark}